BMPlot Module

 spikes_df = pd.read_csv('spikes.csv')

-# Generate raster plot
+# Create raster plot

 raster(